Start page

 In 1888, on the right bank of the Bolshoy Zelenchuk River, a stone stele with an inscription in Greek letters was found 30 km from the village of Nizhniy Arkhyz (see the figure on the right).
 The decoding of the inscription was made by V.F.
 Miller using the Ossetian language.
 With small corrections, the reading is now accepted in science, and the dating of the stele is determined by 941 year (DHURTUBAYEV M. 2010: 198).

 Miller believed that there was a Christian city in this area, from which the ruins of churches were preserved, and suggested that it was the center of the Alan diocese (metropolis), which is mentioned in Byzantine literature.
-However, not all agreed with the decoding of Miller, because he introduced eight additional letters into the text, which were absent on the stele and without which it can not be by means of the Ossetian language (Ibid).
+However, not everyone agreed with Muller’s decipherment, since he introduced eight additional letters into the text, which were not on the stele and without which it would be impossible to read it in the Ossetian language (Ibid).

 At right: Drawing of the inscription of Zelenchuk stele in Dhurtubayev's book taken from V.A.
 Kuznetsov (Ibid: 199).

 The inscription has various reading options, including the use of Ossetian, Kabardian, Karachay-Balkarian, Vainakh, and, possibly, other languages, and disputes about its language continue to this day.
-The stele itself was not preserved, attempts to find it in 1946 and 1964 did not bring success (KAMBOLOV T.T.
+The stele itself was not preserved, attempts to find it in 1946 and 1964 brought no success (KAMBOLOV T.T.
 2006: 166).
-Without the original, one cannot speak about the accuracy of text rendering, and this additionally complicates the decoding of the inscription.
+Without the original, one cannot speak about the accuracy of text rendering, this complicates the decoding of the inscription additionally.

 As if the leading role of the Anglo-Saxons in Khazaria is contradicted by the name of the Khazar king Bulan, which is in good agreement with the ancient Turkic. bulan "moose".
 However, this does not mean that the path to power was closed to nobles of a different origin.
 The majority of the population of the kaganate spoke a language related to Chuvash and its ethnicity had to be attested in historical documents.
 This majority could only be the Suvars (Savirs), statements about the connection of which with the Chuvashs can be found in many authors.
 Like the name of Bulan, being corresponded to Chuv. pālan "a deer, so the name of the Savir prince Bolakh allows his origin from the same language (Chuv. pulakh "fertility").
 Artamonov argued that of all the nomadic tribes of the Caspian steppes of the 5th century, the most information was preserved about the Savirs, but attributed them to the Huns (ARTAMONOV M.I.
 1962: 68), therefore, not all information can be trusted, contemporaries could confuse the Huns and Savirs, who in certain cases acted together/

 If the bulk of the population of the kaganate spoke a dialect of the Bulgar language, then the question arises, to which group should the name "Khazars" be attributed?
 Rona-Tash believes that the Turkic form of the name Khazar (qazar), noted in the sources, "goes back to the title 'qasar', which comes from the name 'caesar', as well as the titles 'kaiser' and 'king'" (ANDRÁS RÓNA-TAS: 2005, 113).
-Although the Latin anthroponym Caesar could come from the Türkic word *ğurzurz "brave, robber, villain" (see section "Language Substratum"), in our case, as a reverse borrowing, the word Khazar means "ruler" and should refer to the Anglo-Saxons.
 Rona-Tash argues that "a title can become the name of a group of people if their leader accepts this title" (IBID).
 In general, the population of the Khazvri Khaganate was multinational, the definition of its full composition is a separate issue.

 Literature